Where to Go for the Right Type of Medical Care

 You’ll need to schedule an appointment – but if your concern is not urgent, this is the best choice for you.

-To make an appointment, go to MyAtriumHealth.org or our MyAtriumHealth app, find a new doctor online or call.
+To make an appointment, go to MyAtriumHealth.org, our MyAtriumHealth app or call.
 Some conditions don’t warrant an in-person consultation, and in that case, you can schedule a video visit with your primary care provider or pediatrician.

 If you are looking for a primary care doctor or pediatrician, find one here.